 Memento Mori

-My first conscious memory is the news bulletin interrupting my puppet show on the TV: JFK had been shot in Dallas.
-Mom rushed into the living room, wiped her eyes on her apron, and snatched me up from the floor to watch the reports.
-That afternoon I learned where Dallas was, what a president does, and how assassins earn their living.
+My first conscious memory is the news bulletin interrupting my puppet show on the TV.
+As news that JFK had been shot in Dallas reached the kitchen, Mom screamed, "My God, they shot the President," rushed into the living room, and snatched me up from the floor to watch the reports.
+That afternoon taught me where Dallas was, what Presidents do, and how assassins make a buck.

 Time froze when I knocked on our neighbor's door.
 Mrs. Andrews seemed bigger than ever as she scrutinized my greeting card samples.
-Handing the samples back was my cue to ask her to buy a box, but when I did, she said "No."
+Handing the samples back was my cue to ask her to buy a box, but when I did, she said, "No."

 Folks are always buying something.